From street-side phở to elegant rooftop dining, we share the best restaurants in Hanoi for authentic Vietnamese flavours & hidden gems.

 Kat from Worldwide Honeymoon

-This unassuming family-run café is an institution in Hanoi, dating from the 1980s.
+This unassuming family-run café is an institution in Hanoi, dating from the 1980s and easily one of the best restaurants in Hanoi.
 Best known for its delicious homemade French patisseries, quiche, and yogurt, it also serves a myriad of other dishes both European and Vietnamese.
 Kinh Đô is old-style, a corner of authentic Hanoi, among a crush of indifferent fast food joints that all blend into one another.

 Don’t be put off by the simplicity of the place, its tried and tested recipes have been delighting Hanoians and visitors for over 30 years which has got to say something in a booming town like Hanoi.